peteamiri/Tutorials/XML/Readme.md

 ## Description

+## History and Roots

 The Extensible Markup Language (XML) is derived from the Standard Generalized Markup Language (SGML), and can be considered to be a meta-language: a language for defining markup languages.

 SGML and XML are text-based formats that provide mechanisms for describing document structures using markup tags (words surrounded by '<' and '>').
 Web developers may notice some similarity between HTML and XML, which is due to the fact that they are both derived from SGML.